NeIC 2024 - Nordic e-Infrastructure Collaboration Conference "Nordic e-Infrastructure Tomorrow"

 Peterson Hall

-Convener: Lene Krøl Andersen (DeiC)
+Conveners: Lene Krøl Andersen (DeiC), Tomasz Malkiewicz

 • Project team meetings